Shaking Up The Stereotype: The Thai Resort That’s More Miami Than Phuket

-Baba Beach Club sits a 30-minute drive north of Phuket Airport on a quiet, private stretch of beach.
-Taking design cues from Miami hotels, it centres around a showstopping pool; done deliberately to give the space a “top end communal beach club” feel.
+Baba Beach Club sits a 30-minute drive north of Phuket Airport on a private stretch of beach.
+Taking design cues from Miami hotels, the resort centres around a showstopping pool; deliberately designed that way to give the space a “top end communal beach club” feel.

 Custom-made furniture pieces – “a bit vintage but based on Chinese-Portuguese design” – decorate the lobby and restaurant.